FreeCAD/FreeCAD-documentation/wiki/Mesh_Scripting.md

 ## Modeling

 To create regular geometries you can use one of the `create*()` methods.
-A torus, for instance, can be created as follows:
+A torus, for instance, can be created as follows   *

 ```python